LILT Workflows: Designing Configurable Translation Processes

 Direct workshops revealed simple templates solved enterprise needs better than complex systems.

-Core insight: Enterprise features succeed when they feel powerful but not overwhelming—smart defaults often serve users better than endless options.
+Enterprise features succeed when they feel powerful but not overwhelming—smart defaults often serve users better than endless options.